PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Alert Contain
+## Wait For Alert Match

-Waits for the message of a JavaScript alert contains the given value.
+Waits for the message of a JavaScript alert matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForAlertContain(text)
+waitForAlertMatch(text)
 `

 ### Parameters